My favorite gear

 iPad 9th gen (2021)

-iPhone 12 mini phone case:
+iPhone phone case:

 Note: The links above include Amazon and other affiliate links, which may earn me a small commission for purchases made through them, at absolutely no extra cost to you.